osgi/osgi.enroute.site/_tutorial_base/600-testing.md

 ![Test Project](/img/tutorial_base/test-test-1.png)

-To run the test, we must select the `com.acme.prime.eval.test` project, its `src` folder, a package in this folder, a class in this package, a method in the a class, or the bnd.bnd file.
+To run the test we can select any of: the `com.acme.prime.eval.test` project, its `src` folder, a package in this folder, a class in this package, a method in the a class, or the bnd.bnd file.
 We can then do `@/Debug As/Bnd OSGi Test Launcher (JUnit)` or you can use the keyboard shortcut (Shift+Alt+X C).
-This executes the test which are then reported in the standard JUnit view.
-Remember the pilots and retractable gears, want to bet you confuse the entries `JUnit Test` and `Bnd OSGi Test Launcher (JUnit)`.
-Or even worse now, you often will accidentally select `Bnd OSGi Run Launcher`.
+This executes the tests in the specified scope.
+The test results are then reported in the standard JUnit view.
+Remember the pilots and retractable gear analogy?
+Want to bet you confuse the entries `JUnit Test` and `Bnd OSGi Test Launcher (JUnit)`?
+Or even worse now, you might accidentally select `Bnd OSGi Run Launcher`.
 If you do the latter, you get an error that the bundles cannot be resolved because JUnit is missing.

 And then ... the green bar!